attracting and retaining talent

 3. Conducting performance reports:

-Look at success data to find trends, strong points, and ways to make things better.
+Track the data over time to find trends, strong points, and ways to make things better.

 4. Identifying top talent and success planning:

-Find high performers and help them become stars in the future.
+Find high performers and help them become stars in the future as part of a high potential development program.
 Personalities should be judged on how well they lead, communicate, work with others, and do other important things.

-Start succession planning programs to make sure you have a steady flow of talented people with the right behavioral skills to help the company grow.
+Start leadership succession planning programs to make sure you have a steady flow of talented people with the right behavioral indicators to help the company grow.

 5. Talent development initiatives: